-- Dependent variable.
-Needs to have an interval or ratio scale. - Distribution.
-The population distribution needs to be normal.
-Evaluated either by investigating histograms or by using normality tests, such as the Shapiro-Wilk test (< 50 values) or the Kolmogorov-Smirnov test (> 50). - Variance.
-The distributions need to have the same variances.
-Evaluated using Levene's Test, Bartlett's test, or scatterplots and Box's M.
+- Scale.
+The dependent variable has an interval or ratio scale. - Distribution.
+The given distributions are normally distributed.

+Tested by checking histograms or by using normality tests, e.g., the Shapiro-Wilk test. - Variance.
+Distributions that are compared have the same variances.
+Tested using Levene's Test, Bartlett's test, or scatterplots and Box's M.